AeonLucid/POGOProtos/README.md

 ## Preparation

+Current recommended protoc version: "Protocol Buffers v3.0.0-beta-4".

+You can find download links [here](https://github.com/google/protobuf/releases).

 ### Windows
-Be sure to add te newest version of `protoc` to your environmental path.
+Be sure to add `protoc` to your environmental path.

 ### *nix
 Ensure that you have the newest version of `protoc` installed.